Amzie Strickland: Television

 Strickland appeared (sometimes on a recurring basis) on such programs as Adam-12, Dragnet, with Jack Webb, Gunsmoke, The Dick Van Dyke Show, The Andy Griffith Show, I Love Lucy, My Favorite Martian, Make Room for Daddy, The Twilight Zone, My Three Sons, Leave It to Beaver, Gunsmoke (S2E10’s “Greater Love” as Mrs. Brant in 1956), Gomer Pyle, U.S.M.C., Mission: Impossible, Alias Smith and Jones, Happy Days, Carter Country, Bonanza, The Golden Girls, The Facts of Life, The Jeffersons, Three's Company, ER, Dr. Quinn, Medicine Woman, 7th Heaven, Ellen, Wings, ALF, Dragnet, Father Dowling Mysteries, Full House, Ned and Stacey, Perry Mason, "Ironside" and Knight Rider.
 Her television movies include Tower of Terror and Inherit the Wind.

 Films

 Her film credits include roles in Captain Newman, M.D., Penelope, Kotch, Harper Valley PTA, Pretty Woman, Doc Hollywood, Shiloh, and Krippendorf's Tribe.

 Personal life and death

 Strickland was born in Oklahoma City, Oklahoma.

 She was married to radio and television actor Frank Behrens from 1946 until his death in 1986.
 They had a son, Tim Behrens.

 She died of Alzheimer's disease at the age of 87 in 2006.

-Strickland adhered to Roman Catholicism and was a lifelong Republican.